HOW TO ENHANCE YOUR WI-FI

 If the speeds you recorded while connected by Ethernet are similar to the speeds you recorded while connected by Wi-Fi your Wi-Fi network coverage should be adequate and capable to providing consistent speeds.

-If your conducted the test over Wi-Fi only and the speeds you recorded at various locations in your home are similar to the speed you recorded while standing next tot your modem this too is an indication that your Wi-Fi network covrage should be adequate.
+If you conducted the test over Wi-Fi only and the speeds you recorded at various locations in your home are similar to the speed you recorded while standing next to your modem this too is an indication that your Wi-Fi network coverage should be adequate.

 Significant difference in the recorded speeds:

-If your recorded speed over Ethernet is significantly faster than those recorded over Wi-Fi or if some locations in your home are faster than others, this is an indication there is room for improvement with your exisiting home Wi-Fi coverage.
-Work through the following steps to optimise your connection.
+If your recorded speed over Ethernet is significantly faster than those recorded over Wi-Fi or if some locations in your home are faster than others, this is an indication there is room for improvement with your existing home Wi-Fi coverage.
+Work through the following steps to optimize your connection.

 2. Consider your modem location